 In the Past: From Trilobites to Dinosaurs to Mammoths in More Than 500 Million Years by David Elliott, illustrated by Matthew Trueman

-Aptly-oversized to reflect many of the gigantic creatures within, this book of poems with gorgeous illustrations celebrate prehistoric creatures.
+Aptly oversized to reflect many of the gigantic creatures within, this book of poems with gorgeous illustrations celebrates prehistoric creatures.
 Creatures like the weird-looking dunkleosteus or terrifying yutyrannus.
-Some of these creatures you’ll know but many will be new.
+Some of these creatures you’ll know, but many will be new.
 The text is very accessible.
-Each creature includes their scientific name plus the geologic timeline in which they lived.
+Each creature includes its scientific name plus the geologic timeline in which it lived.
 SO cool, right?

 Stardines Swim High Across the Sky and other Poems by Jack Prelutsky, illustrated by Carin Berger

-I adore illustrator, Carin Berger’s, fantastical wild collages, dioramas, and found objects!
-Her illustration and page design should win awards – it’s wonderful.
+Carin Berger illustrated these poems with fantastical wild collages, dioramas, and found objects!
+Her illustration and page design should win awards — it’s wonderful.
 They pair perfectly with Prelutsky’s original creatures–magpipes, tattlesnakes, braindeers, and stardines, to name a few.
 I love Stardines for a bedtime poem . . .

 Book Speak!
 Poems About Books by Laura Purdie Salas, illustrated by Josee Bisaillon

-Wow, do I love this book!
+I love this poetry book!
 Salas writes 21 fun, funny, delightful poems about books — from the perspective of a character, or what happens in the bookstore at night, or how the book sees the reader (“the sky is falling”) or the journal inviting the writer to “describe your desires.”
-Here’s an example: